AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I nodded.
 "You're welcome."

-I didn't wait for change, I knew I wasn't getting any back.
+I didn't wait for change, I knew I wasn't getting back.
 I took the stairs one at a time all the way up to Alex's room.
 I walked down the hall and past his room.
 And then I turned back and walked past his room again.
 I tried to listen in his room to see if he and Benji were there or if they had gone out.
 I managed to hear a word or two but the couple across the hall were going at it like rabbits.
 And there was a baby crying down a few floors.
 So I didn't keep my senses out long, just long enough to know they were in there.

 I paced for an hour.
 Thankfully the wine had been warm so I wasn't ruining it yet.
 The flowers weren't wilting yet, but I was making myself nervous.
 I stopped in front of the door and I thought about knocking.
 I stared at the door for several more minutes before I paced again.